+- Events and technology that shaped them

-- The Great Depression & World War II. - Radio and Television
+- The Great Depression & World War II.

+- Radio and Television

 - They may also hold senior leadership positions in organizations, be semi-retired, or do volunteer work.
 They are reliable, straightforward, respectful to others, have a long-term commitment, and communicate in person. - Motivation: Recognition